The Journal of Decorative and Propaganda Arts (DAPA)

 Our catalogues and companion books expand upon our exhibitions with essays and high-quality illustrations.
 While catalogues follow the curatorial narrative, companion books address related questions or themes that fall outside of an exhibition's scope or are only briefly touched upon in the galleries.

-Julius Klinger is recognized as one of the leading graphic designers of the early twentieth century.
+Julius Klinger is recognized as one of the leading graphic designers of the early 20th century.
 Traveling between Vienna and Berlin, Klinger helped shape modern commercial visual culture through his innovative posters, illustrations, typography, and mass promotional campaigns.
-This publication features more than 40 color images, an essay by design historian Jeremy Aynsely, and excerpts from Klinger’s own writings.
+This publication features more than 40 color images, an essay by design historian Jeremy Aynsely, and excerpts from Klinger's own writings.